xinjiav2/portblog/navigation/documentationtri3.md

  - Me and Evan worked on a experiment where we created a game that was similar to the hacks that were assigned on monday <br>
  - We created a platformer game with a health system. <br>
  - We are also planning on modifying the code for the hacks assigned on monday <br>

+# Platformer Game Engine: <br>
+ - Our platformer game engine was mostly developed by me and Evan. <br>
+ - This engine was comprised of a new subdirectory within the adventureGame file known as adPlatEngine. <br>
+ - Within this subdirectory me and evan have created a html file which serves as the page you go to in order to access the platformer <br>
+ - This subdirectory includes an entire new engine and game systems. <br>
+ - This one subdirectory singlehandly contained 90% of our efforts throughout the trimester, and was overall just a pain to create, however with the results that we have gotten yesterday at N@tM it was entirely worth it. <br>